quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 clear the flow of data, how long data remains in various buffers, and the overheads introduced by individual layers.
 The event has Base importance level.

-This event relates to datagram data only.
-There are no packet or frame headers and length values in the `length` or `raw` fields MUST reflect that.
+The `raw.length` field is used to reflect how many bytes were moved.
+As this event relates to datagram data only, there are no packet or frame headers and the `raw.length` field MUST reflect that.

 For example, passing from the application protocol (e.g., WebTransport) to QUIC Datagram Frame buffers and vice versa.